How Diet Affects Your Skin: Nutrients to Consume for a Glowing Complexion

 Foods with a high glycemic index, such as white breads, pastas, cakes, cause an increase of insulin and glucose levels, which can then lead to an increase of acne.
 Excess amounts of sugar can lead to glycation, a process that occurs when excess sugars bind to collagen and cause it to stiffen and break down.
 Fried foods, while they don’t directly cause oil build-up and acne, can trap bacteria in the body and skin.
 A high salt intake causes puffiness and may aggravate blemishes.

-Do you have more questions about what to eat and put on your skin to keep it happy, clear and smooth?
-Call us anytime for a consultation!
+Do you have more questions about what to eat and put on your skin to keep it happy, clear, and smooth?
+Email us at email@example.com!